-Note: None of the properties above are subject to liens nor encumbrances except for those marked with an asterisk() Properties used as security for various short term and long term loans.
-Please refer to Note15 to the Consolidated Financial Statements.
+Note: None of the properties above are subject to liens nor encumbrances except for those marked with an asterisk ()

+Properties used as security for various short term and long term loans.
+Please refer to Note15 to the Consolidated Financial Statements a.
+Legal cases involving JOH